Community Moderator program

 - Opportunity to meet, interview, and discuss with open source thought-leaders, advocates, and activists

-- Invitation to the weekly moderator meeting (attendance is optional)
+- Invitation to the weekly Community Moderator meeting (attendance is optional)

 - Invitation to an annual in-person moderator meeting